Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | SFG Paralegal Services LLP

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

-Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and RulesTo get a lawsuit started in Small Claims Court, the preparing and issuing of the document known as a Plaintiff's Claim is required.
-The Plaintiff's Claim document is a specific form, numbered and referred to as Form 7A, and is accessible online.
+Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and RulesStarting a lawsuit in Small Claims Court requires the preparation of, and issuance of, a Plaintiff's Claim document.
+The Plaintiff's Claim is a form, known as Form 7A, and is available online.
 The primary parts of the form are relatively easy involving simple fill in the blanks information.
 The more challenging aspect of starting a lawsuit is knowing what parts of the story to say and what parts of the story to avoid saying, or at least to avoid in the beginning.
 There are many rules regarding the manner of what should be provided.
-The rules on starting a Small Claims Court lawsuit, referred to formally as commencing a proceeding, are found in Rule 7 of the Rules of the Small Claims Court.
+The rules of process for starting a legal case in the Small Claims Court can be found in Rule 7 of the Rules of the Small Claims Court.

-• What if I lose the lawsuit?
+• What if I lose?

-• What if the Defendant includes a 'third party'?
+• What if the Defendant brings a third party claim?

-• What if I name someone wrong?
+• What if I get the name of someone wrong?

-• What if the case is more complicated than expected?
+• What if the case becomes more complicated than first expected?

 Need Help?Let's Get Started Today